osaroo3/world-cup-quiz-ci-project2/README.md

 ## Future Features

-- Make th quiz diaplay on by one, with the next page coming up once the user clicks next.
+- Make th quiz display one by one, with the next page coming up once the user clicks next.
-- include quiz from othe world cup years.
+- Add more questions and include quiz from othe world cup years.
-- Add testimonies of people, who take the quiz.
+- Add testimonies of users who take the quiz.

 # Testing

-I have checked to confirm that the user cannot access the quiz without poviding a username.
+I have checked to confirm that the user cannot access the quiz without providing a username.

 I have ensured that this project is responsive on all screens.

 ## Testing User Stories from User Experience (UX) Section

 - First Time Visitor Goals
   - As a first time visitor, I want to know the purpose of this site.
       1. Every first time visitor can clearly see that this is a FIFA world cup quiz site.
-      2. The site is there to test there sports knowledge about football.
+      2. The site is there to test their sports knowledge about football.
   - As a first time visitor, I want navigate the site intuitively.
       1. Navigating the site is very intuitive, as how to navigate the site is easy and, the needed response from users are clear and unambiguous.
   - As a first time visitor, I want to look for testimonials to know what others think.